-MELINDA: I think you may have a very good point.
+MJ: I think you may have a very good point.
 For what’s essentially an episodic gag manga, the artwork is really quite gorgeous, particularly in its depictions of ancient Rome.
 It’s a strange and awesome combination, really, when you consider that there’s an entire section regarding toilets (down to the details of Roman wiping), depicted with this really lovely, rather sensitive artwork instead of crude, gross-out drawings or clinical, non-fiction diagrams—either of which would be more likely to accompany the subject matter.
 Yen’s high-end treatment emphasizes the erudite nature of the series, which isn’t at all inappropriate, but I’ll be interested to see who its audience really is.

 MICHELLE: Speaking of the gag aspect… until I got to the part about the toilets, I was feeling kind of dubious about the front flap’s claim that Thermae Romae is a “historical comedy.”
 However, Lucius accusing the bidet of being an “insolent knave!!” changed my mind.

-MELINDA: Heh, yes, the toilet section did provide some of the best humor, I have to admit!
+MJ: Heh, yes, the toilet section did provide some of the best humor, I have to admit!

 Travis Anderson saysDecember 9, 2012 at 4:35 pm